cacarle/PersonalWebsiteBackend/README.md

 ![GCP Deploy Step 6](repository-sources/gcp_deploy_step6.png)

 It will fail to build initially as it seems that the inline file that it crates needs modification.
-If you don't want to deal with this and just have builds get created and then you go in and deploy them manually (the half-lazy way).
+If you don't want to deal with this and just have builds get created and then you go in and deploy them manually (the half-lazy way) then just follow this next step.
 Once I figure out how to get that working properly I'll update this repo.
 For now, click on "Edit Continuous Deployment" and change the build configuration to `Dockerfile`.

 ![GCP Deploy Step 7](repository-sources/gcp_deploy_step7.png)